Lossless transformation of data models in Pimcore

 Pimcore Objektbausteine

-Now you create an import that is to import data from the Pimcore product objects:
+Now create an import that is to import data from the Pimcore product objects:

 Pimcore Datenimport einrichten

 For the raw data fields, you can access all getter methods of the product class.
-In this case, you need the object path and object key for later identification of the objects and, of course, the object modules that contain the data fields to be changed.
+In this case, you need the object path and the object key for the later identification of the objects and, of course, the object blocks that contain the data fields to be changed.

 After the raw data import, the data looks like this: